-FILL FINISH MANUFACTURING NETWORK
+FILL FINISH MANUFACTURING NETWORK (FFMN)

 In 2010, HHS Secretary Kathleen Sebelius released a comprehensive review (PDF - 336 KB) of the nation's public health emergency medical countermeasure enterprise after private industry and the federal government faced challenges with 2009 H1N1 vaccine production.
 Among other barriers, the analysis revealed that current vaccine manufacturers lacked the capacity to rapidly fill vaccine vials and finish packaging vaccine in sufficient quantities for the nation.
 The review recommended creating a network of existing, pre-qualified facilities that could fill and finish the vaccine for manufacturers in a public health emergency.

 The nation's pandemic influenza vaccine manufacturing capacity grew in 2012 when HHS established three Centers for Innovation in Advanced Development and Manufacturing (CIADMs) to develop and manufacture medical countermeasures, such as vaccines and medicines used to protect health in emergencies.
 Among other capabilities, the CIADMs are designed to be able to manufacture 150 million doses of vaccine within 12 weeks of the declaration of a pandemic, supplementing our existing influenza manufacturing capacity.
 The FFMN similarly supports the increase in our existing influenza manufacturing capacity.